ibexa/documentation-user/docs/creating_content_basic.md

     - Content List - displays Content items of a chosen Content Type (or Types) that are contained in a folder.
     - Banner - displays an image Content item with a URL attached to it.
     - Collection - displays a set of Content items you select manually.
-    - Embed - embeds Content of any type on the Page.
+    - Embed - embeds content of any type on the Page.
     - Gallery - displays Images contained in a folder.
     - Video - embeds a video Content item into a page, with standard playback controls.
     - RSS - loads and displays news from RSS feeds (channels).